electron/electronjs.org-old/_docs/tutorial/using-pepper-flash-plugin.md

 ## Prepare a Copy of Flash Plugin

-On OS X and Linux, the details of the Pepper Flash plugin can be found by navigating to `chrome://plugins` in the Chrome browser.
+On macOS and Linux, the details of the Pepper Flash plugin can be found by navigating to `chrome://plugins` in the Chrome browser.
 Its location and version are useful for Electron's Pepper Flash support.
 You can also copy it to another location.